BDGKK/Military_Webapp/README.md

-- Host and link the images of webpages in node.js

 # Project Description
 A Full Stack Web Application that helps military retirees and leaver transition smoothly into civilian life.
 Provides support for pensions, loans and accomodations to ensure a comfortable and stress-free retirement.